LouisKong/louiskong.github.io/_pages/about.md

 Recent News
 ======
 On Oct.
-11, 2022, new publication: L. Kong, H. Zhang, W. Li, H. Bai, and N. Dai, **_Spatial-temporal Scheduling of Electric Bus Fleet in Power-Transportation Coupled Network_**, to appear in IEEE Transactions on Transportation Electrification, 2022.
+11, 2022, new publication: L. Kong, H. Zhang, W. Li, H. Bai, and N. Dai, "Spatial-temporal Scheduling of Electric Bus Fleet in Power-Transportation Coupled Network", to appear in **_IEEE Transactions on Transportation Electrification_**, 2022.

 On Oct.
 01, 2022, I will give a presentation at the forthcoming **_6th IEEE Conference on Energy Internet and Energy System Integration (EI2), Chengdu_**, from Oct 28 to 30.
 The title is **Spatial-temporal Scheduling of Commercial EVs for System Restoration of a Damaged Power-transportation Coupled Network**.